The University of Maine System Has Changed Health Insurance Offering to the Student Health Insurance Program (SHIP)

-A new change in the health insurance verification requirement for students enrolled at University of Maine System (UMS) schools will take effect on August 1, 2021.
 This webpage outlines student options for accessing health insurance coverage and information about free wellbeing resources for those students who are not already covered under another plan.

-Understanding the Health Insurance Changes
+Understanding the Health Insurance Requirements

 How to Navigate Student Insurance Options